Ravi-Acco/Assignment-3/Advanced/Readme.txt

 Output:
 The program generates a new XML file named MergedLicense.xml containing the merged license data which is already uploaded to the Git Repo.
+Additionally I have added the same MergedLicense in a tabular format for easy readability with an additional Validity column at the end.

 Execution
 Compile the Java program XMLMerger.java.